dogweather/forkful/content/en/ruby/numbers/generating-random-numbers.md

   \ be predicted logically, essential for scenarios such as simulations, cryptography,\u2026"
 lastmod: '2024-03-13T22:45:00.545034-06:00'
 model: gpt-4-0125-preview
-summary: "Generating random numbers in Ruby involves creating numbers that cannot\
-  \ be predicted logically, essential for scenarios such as simulations, cryptography,\u2026"
+summary: Generating random numbers in Ruby involves creating numbers that cannot be predicted logically, essential for scenarios such as simulations, cryptography, and games.
 title: Generating random numbers
 weight: 12
 ---